ringpublishing/RingPublishingGDPR-Android/README.md

 RingPublishingGDPR.getInstance()
 ```

-For detailed example see example project in `demo` directory and start with class DemoApplication or check our documentation.
+For detailed example see example project in `demo` directory and start with class DemoApplication, SplashActivity and MainActivity or check our documentation.